GaryOderNichts/Bloopair/README.md

 ## To-Do
 - Support more controllers
-- Determine controller based on vendor and product ID instead of controller name
 - Rumble for Joy-Con
 - Battery levels for Switch Pro Controller and Joy-Con
 - Bluetooth LE support (the Wii U's bluetooth stack seems to support this?)